spiritedtechie/swagger-annotations-in-action/README.md

 Description
 ===========

-This example shows how Swagger annotations can be integrated with JAX-RS and Spring Boot.
+This example shows how Swagger annotations can be integrated with JAX-RS and Spring Boot to generate and serve API specification.

 Instructions
 ------------